DravenTec/Twitch-Stream-Recorder/README.md

 To access the Twitch API it is necessary to install and configure the Twtich Cli.

-## tsrcontrol.sh
-Since I record various streams I made the tsrcontrol to make my life easier.

-Allows to easily create systemd services via the root account to create recorders.

-When starting the script you will be asked for the username to run tsr.py, just put the tsr.py in the home folder of the user.
-Or adjust the path in the script.

 ## Install Streamlink and Twitch Cli to run tsr.py
 1) `sudo apt install pip curl git`
 2) `pip3 install streamlink`